chainloop-dev/chainloop/app/controlplane/extensions/README.md

 Examples:

-- Tell the already registered Dependency Track instance to send the SBOMs **to a specific project**.
+- Tell the already registered Dependency Track extension to send the SBOMs **to a specific project**.
-- Tell the already registered Discord instance to send all attestations to the configured channel
+- Tell the already registered Discord extension to send all attestations to the configured channel.

-### Execution Stage
+### Execution Handler

 This is the actual execution of the extension.
-This is where the extension will do its work. i.e call a workflow or send a notification.
+This is where the extension will do its work. i.e forward the attestation/material data to a third-party API, send a notification and so on.

-This handler **will also have access to the outputs from the registration and attachment phases**.
+In addition to the attestation and material data, this handler **will also have access to the outputs from the registration and attachment phases**.

 Examples: